 - Should a student miss classes (because the student has been nominated by NAFA or their Schools to participate in internal or external events such as performances, exhibitions or competitions), they must apply for Special Leave, or else they will be marked as “absent”.

-- Applications for Special Leave (including reasons due to extenuating circumstances or compassionate grounds) are to be submitted to the Vice Dean for consideration.
+- Applications for Special Leave (including reasons due to extenuating circumstances or compassionate grounds) are to be submitted to the Associate Dean for consideration.

 Principal Study (PS)